- Prices between £2999 - £2999

 Flashpackers, welcome to day one of your adventure in Guatemala!
 Touch down at La Aurora International Airport, where a private transfer will be waiting to whisk you off to your hotel in Antigua.
 Today is all about getting to know your fellow Flashpackers and settling into your new surroundings.
 If you arrive early, feel free to explore the nearby Parque Central (also known as Plaza Mayor) or take a stroll through the city’s cobblestone streets, where you’ll find pastel-hued buildings and colonial restorations lining the remarkably photogenic pavements.
 Look out for a riot of colour as the infamous Chicken Buses zip past you, laden with people, animals and goods.
 This evening, we’ll all head to a rooftop bar (or a local bar depending on the weather) to share a few beers before tucking into our first Antiguan dinner together.
 Soak in the balmy night’s warmth as you chat to your guide and fellow explorers, the promise of adventure lying right on the horizon.Read more

 Volcano hiking and a viewpoint picnic

 You’re going to need a lot of the excellent Guatemalan coffee this morning because we’re hiking to the summit of the still-active Pacaya Volcano, over 2,500 metres above sea level.
-We’ll drive an hour outside the city before taking a one-and-a-half-hour climb to the top.
+We’ll drive an hour and 50 minutes outside the city before taking a two-hour climb to the top.
 The ascent offers incredible views and if you’re lucky, you may even catch a little smoke puffing from Pacaya’s crater.
 After a picnic worth remembering at the top (how many crater lunches have you had?), we’ll check the ground for soil patches hot enough to toast our marshmallows over, and then make our descent.
 Back at the hotel, rest up your jelly legs or explore some of the area’s dining options.
 To eat like a local try pepián de pollo, a hearty chicken stew often served with thick corn tortillas.
 Vegetarians are in luck too: squash, black beans, corn, avocado and roasted veggie dishes are all Mayan staples, so you’ll have no problem getting to grips with Guatemalan cuisine.Read more

 Local cooking and onto Lake Atitlán